cdn1864257-crypto/LuxioRectify/replit.md

 User authentication is managed with JWT-based session management.
 The system supports email/password registration and login, with secure password hashing using bcrypt.
 JWT tokens are stored in httpOnly cookies for security.
 Complete authentication flow includes dynamic navigation and protected pages.

 ### Internationalization
 The platform supports multiple languages (English, French, Polish, Spanish, Portuguese, Italian, Hungarian) with dynamic switching, IP-based detection, and localized content.
+All payment modals (bank transfer, Maxelpay, PCS tickets) are fully internationalized with no hardcoded text, supporting all 7 languages with consistent translations.

 ### Data Management
 Product and order data are managed client-side using a static product database, organized by categories.
 Local storage is used for cart persistence and order history.
 The product catalog includes extensive real smartphone data from GSMArena, including variant matrices, accurate pricing, and professional images.
 Product images are managed via an automated workflow that syncs images from a root `attached_assets/` folder to `frontend/public/attached_assets/`.